acquia/blt/readme/extending-blt.md

 # Extending / Overriding BLT

 To add or override a Phing target, you may create a custom build file.
-You must specify the location of your custom build file using the `import` key to your project.yml file.
+You must specify the location of your custom build file using the `import` key to your project.yml file, e.g.:

+    import: '${repo.root}/custom.xml'

 ## Adding a custom target